cloudmesh-community/book/chapters/cloud/definition.md

 We review some of the historical aspects that lead to cloud computing and especially look into more recent trends.
-These trends motivate that we need to look at enhancements to the traditional  Service Model that include Infrastructure-, Platform- and Software- as a Service.
+These trends motivate that we need to look at enhancements to the traditional  Service Model that includes Infrastructure-, Platform- and Software- as a Service.
 These enhancements especially are targeting Function-, and Container as a Service.

 ## Job as a Cloud/Data Engineer

-We look at some job related trends that especially focus on the newest hot job description called **Data Engineer**.
+We look at some job-related trends that especially focus on the newest hot job description called **Data Engineer**.
 It is motivated that current job offerings as data engineer is 13% versus 1% for data scientists.
-As this class is targeted towards bringing the engineering component towards the data scientists, computer scientists, and application developer, This class is ideally suited for increasing your marketability.
+As this class is targeted towards bringing the engineering component towards the data scientists, computer scientists, and application developers, This class is ideally suited for increasing your marketability.

 ## You must be that TALLL